THE DANGERS OF USING PITOCIN DURING CHILDBIRTH

 - Postpartum hemorrhage

-If you or your child have sustained an injury that resulted from the improper use of Pitocin by your medical team, call Burg Simpson for help now.
+If you or your child have sustained an injury that resulted from the improper use of Pitocin during childbirth by your medical team, call Burg Simpson Law Firm for help now.
 Our medical malpractice team has over four decades of experience handling medical malpractice cases related to medication errors administered during labor and delivery.
-Go online now to submit a free case evaluation at burgsimpson.com or contact us directly at 888 895 2080.

 About Burg Simpson Shareholder Scott Eldredge

 Scott Eldredge maintains an active trial practice and appears regularly in state and federal courts throughout the country.
-An active member in the legal community, Mr. Eldredge is a long-time member of the Executive Committee and Board of Directors for the Colorado Trial Lawyers Association.
+An active member in the legal community, Mr. Eldredge is a former member of the Executive Committee and Board of Directors for the Colorado Trial Lawyers Association.
 He is also a longstanding member of the American Board of Trial Advocates (ABOTA), a national organization comprised of both plaintiff and defense attorneys dedicated to preserving trial by jury.
-In addition, Scott Eldredge is the current president of the National Medical Malpractice Trial Lawyers Association.
+Additionally, Scott Eldredge is the former president of the National Medical Malpractice Trial Lawyers Association and a former adjunct professor of law at University of Denver Sturm College of Law.

 About Burg Simpson Eldredge Hersh & Jardine